hmrc/agent-authorisation-api/README.md

 ```
 {
   "code": "CLIENT_ID_DOES_NOT_MATCH_SERVICE",
-  "message": "The specified client identifier does not match the requested service.
-Check the API documentation to find the correct format."
+  "message": "The type of client Identifier provided cannot be used with the requested service.
+Check the API documentation for details of the correct client identifiers to use."
 }
 ```
 ```